cedadev/ceda-div-hugo-hinode/content/news/updates/2024/2024-10-28-JASMIN-training-workshop.md

 title: Join our JASMIN Training Workshop!
 date: 2024-10-28 17:30:00
 tags: ['news', 'training','jasmin']
-description: On 28th November we will be running a JASMIN training workshop avaialbe to all new and intermediate users, please come along!
+description: On 28th November we will be running a JASMIN training workshop available to all new and intermediate users, please come along!
 thumbnail: ../../img/JASMIN-green.jpg
 ---